marave22/eyeball-test-case-bug-report-task/README.md

-# eyeball web test cases and bug reports
+# eyeball test cases and bug reports

 The task of Geex-Arts, includes test cases and Bug Reports of Sign In/Sign Up pages.